 If you want to know what the cost of your payroll is per employee, take your payroll expenses total and divide it by the number of employees you run payroll for.

-In payroll land, errors can lead to serious consequences.
+In payroll, errors can lead to serious consequences.
 That’s why it’s essential for payroll professionals to find every error and correct it as soon as possible.
 Every payroll performance KPI depends on the accuracy of your payroll data.
-Before you can use KPIs to analyze the full effects of your payroll performance, you need to ensure that your current payroll process is reliable.
+Before you can use KPIs to analyze the value of your payroll performance, you need to ensure that your current payroll process is reliable.

 To ensure your payroll data is accurate, payroll admins need to account for the following variables: